Tigh Sgoile Loft

 The kitchen is well equipped with an oven, hob, microwave, fridge, and dishwasher, and basics such as organic sunflower oil, fairtrade sugar, salt and pepper are also provided.
 In addition, you will find complimentary organic ground coffee, fairtrade instant coffee, fairtrade and organic tea, as well as Scottish shortbread.

-In the loft area of the former school teacher's house, it has a shared front door entry with The Studio (see below).
+In the loft area of the former school teacher's house, the apartment shares our front door for entry, but once upstairs everything is private and secure.

 Located on the main route through the western highlands, connecting Glencoe to Mallaig, Skye and the small isles, the cottage is on the A82, 10 miles south of Fort William and between the villages of Onich and North Ballachulish.